wfraser/legacy-paper-dump/README.md

 Then in your shell, type `export DBX_OAUTH_TOKEN=<that string>`.

-Then run `cargo run | tee output.txt` and it'll do its thing.
-Most of the time is spent fetching metadata for the docs so it can give you titles, which has to be done one doc at a time...
+Then run `cargo run | tee output.txt` and it'll do its thing, writing out the docs (and as many attached images as it can find and download) to a subdirectory of your current directory named `docs/`.

-It'll warn about deprecated functions, because we're using the legacy Paper API which is, in fact, deprecated.
+Note that compiling this will warn about deprecated functions, because we're using the legacy Paper API which is, in fact, deprecated.